Dubai's RTA lifts ban on e-scooters for Metro riders

 Dubai's Roads and Transport Authority on Friday announced that commuters can carry some e-scooters on the Metro and Tram.

-Foldable e-scooters without a seat can be carried at all times during operations.
+Foldable e-scooters without a seat can be carried at all operational times in the Metro and Tram.
 They must, however, fit into the size specification of 120cm x 70cm x 40cm and must not weigh more than 20kg.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.